-Managers and key personnel, from all three appraisal divisions, meet with department Directors to lay out a roadmap for the goals, resources, and timeline necessary to successfully complete a reappraisal cycle for the tax year.
-Roadblocks are also identified and problem solving solutions are discussed.
-A calendar of key events is prepared each year to document important deadlines that correlate with Texas Property Tax Code requirements.
-(Appendix B) Each division within the appraisal department organizes its workflow around these important dates to remain on schedule for the next tax year.
+Managers and key personnel, from all three appraisal divisions, meet with department Directors to lay out a roadmap for the goals, resources, and timeline necessary to successfully complete a reappraisal.
+Roadblocks are also identified and problem-solving solutions are discussed.
+A calendar of key events is prepared to document important deadlines that correlate with Texas Property Tax Code requirements (Appendix A).
+Each division within the appraisal department organizes its workflow around these important dates to remain on schedule for the next tax year.
 Projects or goals may require coordination with other TAD departments or with the CAMA software vendor.
 A system of documenting those items from development to completion is established.
+Tickets for items related to the CAMA software are created and tracked through the software vendors reporting system and involve coordination with the various members of TAD IS staff.
 Changes that occur as a result of legislative updates will be discussed, and plans will be developed to test and implement any new procedures or activities that impact the reappraisal process.